Whole Number 155

 (For futher details about the family of Leonard and Zeriah [Sparks] Sparks, see page 1762 of the September 1975 Quarterly, Whole No. 91; as well as pages 1841-52 of the September 1976 Quarterly, Whole No. 95; and pages 3368-69 of the March 1989 issue of the Quarterly, Whole No. 145.)

-54.7 John Thomas Sparks, son of Zerah Sparks and his first wife, was born ca. 1825 in South Carolina.
-He accompanied his father to Butts County, Georgia, in 1844, and it was there that he was married to Mary Ann Godwyn on October 1, 1845.
+54.7 John Thomas Sparks was born ca. 1825 in South Carolina.
+He accompanied his father to Butts County, Georgia, in 1844, and it was there that he married Mary Ann Godwyn on October 1, 1845.
 She had been born ca. 1826 in Georgia.
 When the 1850 census was taken of Butts County, John and Mary Ann were shown with three children.
 They moved their family to DeKalb County, Alabama, about 1853 where they settled at Little Wills Valley.

 With the outbreak of the Civil War, John T. Sparks enlisted as a sergeant in Company B (DeKalb Rifles) of the 49th Regiment Alabama Infantry.
 This unit fought in the Battle of Shiloh in April 1862.
 Later it formed part of the defense of Vicksburg until that city surrendered on July 4, 1863.
 It appears likely that Sparks was among the enlisted men who were paroled to return to their homes in North Alabama.